telefonicaid/iotagent-ul/docs/usermanual.md

 Some additional remarks regarding polling commands:

 -   Commands can be also retrieved without needed of sending a mesaure.
 In other words, the device is not forced to send a measure in order to get the accumulated commands.
-Example to retrieve commands from IoT Agent-
+Example to retrieve commands from IoT Agent:

 ```text
 curl -X GET 'http://localhost:7896/iot/d?i=motion001&k=4jggokgpepnvsb2uv4s40d59ov&getCmd=1' -i